DroopyTersen/PortalsDevTraining/react-intro/README.md

 2. With the `npm run start` process is still active, try updating the 'hello there' message
     - Did your browser update the message for you automatically?

-## 2. Create your first React Component
+## 2. Create your first React Components

 ### You should know...
 #### React is Component Based